 8. Alliant Credit Union

-The Alliant Credit Union High-Rate Checking Account is a good choice for people who want to keep their balances high and their fees low.
-This account does not charge any monthly service fees, ATM withdrawal fees, or mobile deposit fees.
+The Alliant Credit Union High-Rate Checking Account is a good choice for people who want to keep their balances and fees low.
+This account does not charge monthly service fees, ATM withdrawals, or mobile deposit fees.
 You’ll also get free checks, online banking, and bill pay services with this account.

-The Alliant Credit Union has three different types of savings accounts: High-Rate Savings, Kids Savings Accounts, and Supplemental Savings.
+The Alliant Credit Union has three savings accounts: High-Rate Savings, Kids Savings Accounts, and Supplemental Savings.
 With their High-Rate Savings Account, there is no monthly fee is you elect eStatements.

 Otherwise, they may charge account fees and a paper statement fee.
 With these accounts, customers have access to thousands of fee-free ATMs nationwide.